SECURE PAYMENTS - WORLWIDE SHIPPING - FREE RETURNSSECURE PAYMENTS - WORLWIDE SHIPPING

 A democratization of art

 The political expression is never far away and many artists want to defend an art that is socially committed.
 The arrival of the left political party in France in 1981 reflects a thirst for freedom that would shake up the French society and give birth to many artistic explorations.
 On their side, Barcelona is just freed from the yoke of Franco, Berlin sees the fall of the Berlin Wall that divided the city for 28 years and which puts an end to the Cold War, Bristol and London give birth to two "schools", and on the other side of the Atlantic begins the emergence of the Pixadores in São Paulo, tags painted with a roller.
 Taking possession of the street is therefore not a trivial act but a way of freeing oneself from the system, such as the galleries and the institutions that run the art world.
-It is therefore a phenomenon that allows people to claim freedom of expression but also to act as a real driving force for the democratization of art.
+It is therefore an artistic phenomenon that allows people to claim freedom of expression but also to act as a real driving force for the democratization of art.

 The fall of the Berlin Wall in 1989 marked the end of an era but also the creation of an artistic place with the East Side Gallery of which Thierry Noir was the first artist to dare to paint the walls.